Which is the easier exam NMAT / MAH-CET ?Anisha Mukhija

 You must make your calculation part very strong.
 Use approximate values where there is a big difference in numbers.
 Make your percentage logic strong as there are a number of questions based on percentages.

 There are problems like the percentage increase?
 Always use a formula like (200 – 100 / 100) * 100 to calculate percentage increase.

 There are basically a bar, line and pie charts come in exams and mostly given

 Every student wants to aspire in life.
 To study in one of the most revered b-schools in our country, Narsee Monjee Institute of Management Studies, you will have to crack a tricky test named Narsee Monjee Management Aptitude Test (NMAT).
 The NMAT exam is also recognized by other prestigious institutions.
 This article aims to make your preparation a bit easier by offering you tips to crack the exam and successfully enroll in the institution of your choice.
 NMAT has 3 rounds of the test.

 The quantitative skills section is the 2nd section in NMAT Exam.
 This section consists of 48 questions with maximum time allotted is 60 minutes.

 a) The Marking System – NMAT does not involve any negative marking although your marks are standardized according to the difficulty level.

-b) Timed Sections – Unlike other exams, each sections (3 in total) of the exam is timed separately.
-The three sections – Logical Reasoning, Quantitative Aptitude and Verbal Ability also carry different weightage.
+b) Timed Sections – Unlike other exams, each section (3 in total) of the exam is timed separately.
+The three sections – Logical Reasoning, Quantitative Aptitude, and Verbal Ability also carry different weightage.

 c) Attempts – You get 3 attempts to pass the exam.